-Solutions for this scenario include Courthouse "Zoom Rooms," Courthouse Kiosks, or Local Community resources.
+Solutions for this scenario include courthouse "Zoom Rooms," courthouse kiosks, or local community resources.
 Public libraries, county law libraries, and private businesses may offer a workspace that includes the computer and internet access.
 Again, WiFi should be password protected or via another secure mechanism.
+These accommodations may not be appropriate for vulnerable persons.